 International donor and development organizations are primarily oriented toward providing technical support.
 The majority of them avoid getting enmeshed in controversial or political issues.
-They have never used their political clout to pressure the government to improve its human rights record, and observers believe they will not become land advocates anytime soon.
+They have never used their political clout to pressure the Government to improve its human rights record, and observers believe they will not begin anytime soon, i.e., become advocates against landlessness and other land disputes.